GluuFederation/docs-ce-prod/docs/source/installation-guide/install-rhel.md

 ## Prerequisites

-Make sure the target server or VM meets **all minimum requirements** as specified in the [VM Preparation Guide](../installation-guide/index.md).
+- Make sure the target server or VM meets **all minimum requirements** specified in the [VM Preparation Guide](../installation-guide/index.md).

-There are a few system specific notes to follow:

-- **Linux containers (e.g. Docker)**: This guide does not support installation via Linux containers.
-See [Gluu Server Docker Edition (DE)](https://gluu.org/docs/de) documentation for detailed instructions.

 ## Instructions